How to give feedback that motivates & engages

 It consists of opening the conversation with a piece of good feedback, followed by the actual constructive message, and ending with another slice of positivity.

-Instead, opt for more of a “bruschetta” approach.
-Say what you need to say and mix in the positives with the negatives — all on a growth-focused note.
+A good alternative tip for giving feedback is a “bruschetta” approach.
+Say what you need to say and mix the positives in with the negatives — all on a growth-focused note.

 Providing effective feedback is a skill that, once developed, paves the way for both company and individual growth.
 Besides improving performance, it realigns employee and company goals and keeps the business on track.

-🚀 Build a healthy and dynamic feedback culture with Leapsome
+🚀 Build a healthy, dynamic feedback culture with Leapsome

 🧰 Leapsome gives you the tools you need to increase employee engagement and improve performance!